Missing Home

 Missing Home (Ngeri-Ngeri Sedap) is a 2022 Indonesian comedy-drama film directed by Bene Dion Rajagukguk.
 The film stars Arswendy Beningswara Nasution, Tika Panggabean, Boris Bokir Manullang, Gita Bhebita Butarbutar, Lolox and Indra Jegel.
 It tells the story of the parents of a Batak family that pretend to argue so their children can come back to them in time for a tradition.
+It won five awards at the 2022 Maya Awards, including Best Feature Film.

 The film was selected as the Indonesian entry for Best International Feature Film at the 95th Academy Awards.

 Plot

 Pak Domu and Mak Domu are parents of four children: Sarma, Sahat, Domu, and Gabe.
-Sarma lives with her parents, while her brothers live in other cities with their own careers.
-Missing the children and with a Batak Thanksgiving party coming up, the two want their children to come home, but are faced with dilemmas: Domu wants to marry a Sunda woman, who Pak Domu fears might not understand Batak culture, Gabe is a star of a comedy show despite Pak Domu choosing law as his major, and Sahat lives with and cares for a man named Pak Pomo after graduating university and refuses to go back home.
-Pak Domu and Mak Domu decide to start to pretend fighting and pretend that a divorce is imminent, causing the children to return to them for a temporary stay.
+Sarma lives with and takes care of her parents, while her brothers live in other cities with their own careers.
+Missing the children and with a Batak Thanksgiving party coming up, the two want their children to come home, but are faced with dilemmas: Domu wants to marry a Sundanese woman, who Pak Domu fears might not understand Batak culture, Gabe is the star of a comedy show despite Pak Domu choosing law as his major, and Sahat lives with and cares for a man named Pak Pomo after graduating university and refuses to go back home.
+Pak Domu and Mak Domu decide to start acting out arguments and pretend that a divorce is imminent, causing the children to return to them for a temporary stay.

 After an unsuccessful conversation at dinner, the children take both parents to Bukit Holbung and talk to each one of them while distracting the other.
 Pak Domu explains that he wants to be defended for raising the family, while Mak Domu claims that her husband is making her tired.
 Pak Domu's mother tell the children that she was aware of the situation, and recommends that they stay until the party is finished.